Yes, I used to be fashion challenged.

 Unless you are certain that it looks good and you are getting your money's worth, don't waste your money.

-Price tags, sales, and name brands can all play tricks on your mind and the "Is it worth it?" mindset is a great workaround.
+Advertisements, sales, and name brands can all play tricks on your mind and the "Is it worth it?" mindset is a great workaround.

 The beauty of this way of thinking is that you laser-focus your shopping only on items that make you feel good about how you look.